-The Chase Sapphire Preferred card is currently offering 80,000 bonus Ultimate Rewards points + $50 in credits to use at grocery stores when you spend $4,000 within 3 months.
-This is worth a minimum of $1,050 when you use the points for travel or to Pay Yourself Back.
-Using MilesTalk’s value of Chase Ultimate Rewards of 1.75 cents each (the minimum value you can expect to get per point if you learn a bit about Ultimate Rewards), this bonus should be worth at least $1,450.
+The Chase Sapphire Preferred card is currently offering 100,000 bonus Ultimate Rewards points when you spend $4,000 within 3 months – the best this card has ever offered as a bonus.
+This is worth a minimum of $1,250 when you use the points for travel or to Pay Yourself Back.
+Using MilesTalk’s value of Chase Ultimate Rewards of 1.75 cents each (the minimum value you can expect to get per point if you learn a bit about Ultimate Rewards), this bonus should be worth at least $1,750.

 Winner: For the welcome bonus alone, the Chase Sapphire Preferred wins by a decent margin.

 However, keep in mind the bonus eligibility rules: